scharris/sqljson-query-example-pg/README.md

 ## Enabling query generation in another project

-The `query-gen` folder in this example project is a self-contained NodeJS project which can be used from an enclosing project to generate SQL/JSON sql queries and source code for the corresponding result types in Java and/or TypesScript languages.
+The `query-gen` folder in this example project is a self-contained project which can be used from an enclosing project to generate SQL/JSON sql queries and source code for the corresponding result types in Java and/or TypesScript languages.
 The below describes how to incorporate parts of this example into any project to enable query generation.
 The outer project is also a NodeJS project in this example, but this is